KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 ## 1. Purpose

 This document consolidates several ontological clarifications that have been latent within the Zenetist corpus but not previously articulated in standalone form.
-Each clarification addresses a recurring source of misreading — places where the framework's structural precision can be lost when terms are read at the wrong level, when distinct ontological strata are collapsed into one another, or when arc-functions are mislocalized as station-placements.
+Each clarification addresses a recurring source of misreading — places where the framework's structural precision can be lost when terms are read at the wrong scale, when distinct ontological strata are collapsed into one another, or when arc-functions are mislocalized as station-placements.

 The clarifications gathered here are: